Blake L. Sartini: Sartini Enterprises and Service1st Bank

-In addition to his gaming and entertainment interests, Sartini is also founder, chairman and CEO of Sartini Enterprises, Inc. a family investment company established in 2007.

-In 2007, Sartini co-founded a startup bank called Service1st Bank of Nevada.
+In addition to his gaming and entertainment interests, in 2007 Sartini founded a family investment company, Sartini Enterprises, Inc., serving as chairman and CEO, and in the same year co-founded a startup bank called Service1st Bank of Nevada.

 The bank was acquired in September 2009 by Global Consumer Acquisition Corp., which soon became Western Liberty Bancorp.
 Western Liberty in turn was purchased by Western Alliance, the parent company of Bank of Nevada, in August 2012.

-As its largest shareholder, Sartini was also a board member of Service1st through its acquisition and took a director role after its acquisition, which he served through 2011.
+As its largest shareholder, Sartini was also a board member through its acquisition and took a director role after its acquisition, which he held through 2011.

 Philanthropy

 Sartini started the Sartini Family Foundation to enable charitable donations and has made significant contributions to the following organizations: